DanMalop/Ascimg/README.md

 ## Features ✨

-* **Grayscale Conversion:** Processes your images in black and white for ASCII conversion.

-* **Flexible Resizing:** Scale your image by a given factor or specify a fixed width for the ASCII output, maintaining aspect ratio.
+* **Flexible Resizing:** Scale your image by a given factor size for the ASCII output, maintaining aspect ratio.

-* **Customizable Character Set:** Define your own brightness scale using any sequence of ASCII characters.

 * **Console or File Output:** Prints the ASCII art directly to your terminal or saves it to a text file.